BelledonneCommunications/linphone-sdk/README.md

 Finally add your user `bin` directory and `C:\Mingw\bin` to the PATH environement variable from windows advanced settings.

-## Building and customizing the SDK
+## Build

 The generic steps to build the SDK are:

  1. Create and go inside a directory where the SDK will be built:
- `mkdir build && cd build
+ `mkdir build && cd build`
  2. Execute CMake to configure the project:
- `cmake ..`
+ `cmake <SOME OPTIONS> ..`
  3. Build the SDK:
  `cmake --build . `
  or
  `cmake --build . --parallel <number of jobs>` (which is faster).

-You can pass some options to CMake at the second step to configure the SDK as you want.
+The options below define the target of the compilation, and hence are required most of the time:
-For instance, to build an iOS SDK (the default being Desktop):
+- `LINPHONESDK_PLATFORM`: The platform for which you want to build the Linphone SDK.
+It must be one of: `Android`, `IOS`, Raspberry or Desktop (default value).
- `cmake .. -DLINPHONESDK_PLATFORM=IOS`
+- `CMAKE_BUILD_TYPE`: By default it is set to `RelWithDebInfo` to build in release mode keeping the debug information.
+You might want to set it to `Debug` to ease the debugging.
+On Android, use `ASAN` to make a build linking with the Android Adress Sanitizer (https://github.com/google/sanitizers/wiki/AddressSanitizerOnAndroid).

 These generic steps work for all platforms, but a few specifics behaviors are good to know and are described in the next subsections.